 (5) An authorised officer exercising a power under this section may be assisted by a police officer or other person.

+[Section 240 amended: No. 14 of 2019 s.
+9.]

 241. Stopping of vehicles

 (1) For the purpose of stopping a vehicle under section 240(1)(i), an authorised officer may use any means that are reasonably necessary in the circumstances to do so, including means that hinder or obstruct the passage of other vehicles.